HandsOnDataViz/book/docs/HandsOnDataViz.md

 </tbody>
 </table>

-Workaround for Markdown-to-AsciiDoc: Currently, our attempt to use Pandoc to directly convert a Bookdown-generated Markdown file to AsciiDoc fails because Bookdown creates the .md file with tables in .html format, not Markdown.
-Our workaround is to paste the individual Markdown-formatted tables directly from the .Rmd into the large .md file prior to converting with Pandoc to AsciiDoc.
+Currently, Bookdown creates the Markdown file with tables in HTML format, not Markdown format.
+Our workaround is to paste the individual Markdown-formatted tables directly from the .Rmd into the *modified* full-book .md file.

 Notes and Bibliography
 ----------------------